-How to Break The Cycle of Anxiety and Avoidance
+How to Break The Cycle: Create Meaning

 Thoughts about the people and things that make us anxious do increase anxiety and avoidance.
 Those very thoughts, though, are the keys to breaking the cycle and reducing anxiety and fear.
 Use the keys to unlock your doors to freedom.

 To turn the key, you must first insert it into the keyhole.
 At first, you’ll discover surface-level thoughts that are easily overrun by anxiety.
 Have you ever tried to turn a key and unlock a door when the key is only partially inserted?
 It doesn’t work.
 You have to insert it completely.

 It’s the same with anxiety, anxious thoughts, and avoidance.
 Buried under all of the worries, uncertainties, what-ifs, and fears lie your hopes, dreams, wisdom, and more—the whole of you.
 The heart of all of it—the key, the hole, the stuff inside the hole, the stuff beyond the locked door, and you yourself—are meaning and purpose.